Stay Informed with Our Investor Brief Series

 Avoiding potential pitfalls

-If you have already applied for and are receiving Social Security retirement benefits (which automatically entitles you to Medicare Part A) you are not allowed to contribute to your HSA.
-The only way to opt out of Part A is to pay back all the Social Security benefits you received, as well as the total amount Medicare has paid for your claims, if any.
-You can then resume contributing to your HSA but will no longer receive Social Security benefits or Part A coverage until you reapply in the future.
+If you are already receiving Social Security retirement benefits, you are automatically enrolled in Medicare Part A and are no longer eligible to contribute to an HSA.
+The only way to opt out of Part A in this case is to repay all Social Security benefits you’ve received, along with any Medicare payments made on your behalf.
+Only then can you resume HSA contributions—but you will forfeit both your Social Security benefits and Medicare Part A coverage until you reapply in the future.

 Investing in the markets involves gains and losses and may not be suitable for all investors.
 Information herein is subject to change without notice and should not be considered a solicitation to buy or sell any security or to engage in a particular investment or financial planning strategy.
 Individual client asset allocations and investment strategies differ based on varying degrees of diversification and other factors.
 Diversification does not guarantee a profit or guarantee against a loss.